supertokens/blog/content/connect-supertokens-to-database/index.md

   If you get back a `Hello` reply, the core setup is done!

-### 2c) Running SuperTokens without Docker and PostgreSQL with docker
+## 2c) Running SuperTokens without Docker and PostgreSQL with docker
 - Install SuperTokens on your local machine by following the [self-hosted, without docker, instructions in the SuperTokens’ documentation](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/without-docker).

-- Start the MySQL docker container:
+- Start the PostgreSQL docker container:
   ```bash
   docker run \
     -e POSTGRES_USER=root \